serve-and-volley/atp-world-tour-tennis-data/README.md

 # ATP World Tour tennis data

-This repository contains Python scripts that scrape tennis data from the <a href="http://www.atpworldtour.com/" target="_blank">ATP World Tour</a> website, as of October 2017.
+This repository contains Python scripts that scrape tennis data from the <a href="http://www.atpworldtour.com/" target="_blank">ATP World Tour</a> website, as of August 2023.
 Note that if the site layout is subsequently redesigned, then these scripts will no longer work.

 ### License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.